-throw now the said, in his first detailed newspaper interview since his nomination.
+tailed newspaper interview since his nomination.
 "I really don't know and I'm not going to speculate about it."

-The 60-year-old jurist answered questions today at his desk, in rolled-up shirtsieeves, occasionally popping a piece of nicotine gum in his mouth, an ashtray littered with cigarette butts in front of him.
+The 60-year-old jurist answered questions today at his desk, in rolled-up shirtsleeves, occasionally popping a piece of nicotine gum in his mouth, an ashtray littered with cigarette butts in front of him.
 His once-red Brillo-pad hair and beard were flecked with gray.